 Lesson plans for Lessons that address cultural competency

 - Everyone has a culture, Everyone is Different, Peace Corps

 - Culture, What You See and What You Don’t, PBS

 - Cultural Relevancy in the Cafeteria, Learning for Justice

-Along the way, students reflect by writing in a blue exam book that they keep as a journal.
+Along the way, students reflect by writing in their in-class journals.
 In addition, when we look at specific cultures, they write their thoughts.
 For some ideas of prompts, here is an ACTFL document.

 Though all of these resources are in English, many of them are straight-forward enough for students to navigate in the language they are learning.
 I wish you great luck with the teaching of culture to your students.
 A deep understanding of culture promotes tolerance and justice.
 This is truly important work.

 What are the resources you have found to teach Intercultural Competence?
 Please add to this post with a comment so that we can start a conversation.